 You also have an easy afternoon in the office and you were still able to enjoy your rendezvous with that long lost friend.
 No indigestion.
 No fatty food.
 A really good anti acid reflux diet!

-Need to see a doctor.
-Choose the specialist who is right for you here or maybe you need a specialist dietitian?
-Just phone our office on 020 7183 7965 and we will help you!
+Need to see a doctor?
+Are you worried that you need an endoscopy to assess the cause of your heartburn?
+Choose the specialist who is right for you here or maybe you need a specialist dietitian who can advise you on what to eat and what foods to avoid?
+Just phone our office on 020 7183 7965 and we will be delighted to help you!

 |Foods to avoid||Good Foods to eat|

 |Coffee||Weak herbal teas (too strong and they can cause your stomach to make acid)|

 |Citrus||Pears, bananas, apples.
 Some soft summer fruits such as ripe melon|

 |Tomatoes||Baked potato, broccoli, cabbage, carrots, peas and green beans|

 |Fatty foods||Low fat foods such as white fish, lean meat or poultry, cottage cheese and low fat yoghurt|